jpetso/versioncontrol_hg/README.txt

 - Works with commit log
 - Parents are now *really* recorded and reconstituted properly
 - Branches are logged
+- Refactoring to process one log entry at a time globally

 TODO
 ----